Maker, Paul Pouvillon, Nogent-sur-Oise, France

 wheel strike, twenty one day duration.
 This clock is extraordinary on many

 levels.
-It is considered to be the most complicated domestic-sized clock
+It is considered to be the most complicated domestic-sized skeleton clock

 This movement employs a unique type of three dimensional "space frame" rarely